 Scrum Product Backlog - the ultimate simplistic guide

-The most simplified definition of Scrum Product Backlog is: ‘it is a list of all jobs that need to be done within the project’.
-They replace the traditional requirements of specification artefacts.
-Backlogs are designed in the form of user stories and can be technical in nature or user-centred.
+The most simplified definition of Scrum Product Backlog is: ‘It is a list of all jobs that need to be done within the project’.
+They replace the traditional requirements of specification artifacts.
+Backlogs are designed in the form of user stories and can be technical or user-centered.

 A typical Scrum backlog comprises the following items:

 - Technical work

 - Knowledge acquisition

 The Scrum Product Owner uses a Scrum Product Backlog during the Sprint Planning Meeting to describe the top entries to the team.
 The Scrum team then determines which items can be completed during the upcoming sprint.